surveshoeb/EasyLogger/README.md

   #How to use:

-  TO Log Debug
+  To log Debug

   log.d("Message");

-  TO Log Error
+  To log Error

   log.e("Message");

-  TO Log Debug and Save in file
+  To log and save in file

   log.d("Message",true);